Lenders steps before court action for mortgage arrears

 encourage lenders to check who is in occupation of the property before issuing possession proceedings

-The protocol requires that any communications and provision of information between the lender and the borrower should be made in a way that is clear, fair and not misleading.
-If the lender is aware that the borrower may have difficulties in reading or understanding the information provided, the lender should take reasonable steps to ensure that information is communicated in a way that the borrower can understand.
+The protocol requires that any communications and provision of information between the lender and the borrower should be made in a way that is clear, fair, and not misleading.
+The lender should take reasonable steps to provide information in a way that the borrower can understand if it is aware that the borrower may have difficulties in reading or understanding information.

-Starting a repossession claim should be a lender's last resort.
+Starting a possession claim in court should be a lender's last resort.
 Possession proceedings must not normally be started unless all other reasonable attempts to resolve the situation have failed.

 extending the term of the mortgage